maanisim/aws-color-region-navbar-extension/README.md

 MIT

 ## Acknowledgements
-Thanks to u/Geeno2 for coming up with the idea and building it.
+- Thanks to u/Geeno2 for coming up with the idea and building it.

+# Updates in my fork:
+This should work with the latest ribbon header (Jan 2024).
+There's a sleep function to avoid nulls due to load times.
+Tested with Chrome.